 Masters in Finance in Germany: Top Universities, Eligibility, Fees, Scholarships, Jobs

-Masters in Finance in Germany (MS in Finance) is a two-year postgraduate program for students who want to grow a career in finance and international business.
-Germany is one of the most popular countries in Europe for this degree.
-Banks, fund management, big companies, securities firms and financial consultancies always need finance experts.
-A graduate with MS in Finance in Germany is required in all these areas.
+Masters in Finance in Germany (MS in Finance) is a two-year postgraduate program for students who want to pursue a career in finance and international business.
+Studying in Germany is one of the most popular countries in Europe for this degree.
+Banks, fund management, big companies, securities firms, and financial consultancies always need finance experts.
+A graduate with an MS in Finance in Germany is required in all these areas.
 Studying here helps students get ready for different jobs in the finance field.

 For Indian students, the main requirement is a Bachelor’s degree from a recognized university.
-Most public universities in Germany do not charge tuition fees.
-But students must pay a semester fee which is between EUR 150 and EUR 300 (around INR 13.7K to 27.5K).
+Most public universities in Germany offer free education.
+But students must pay a semester fee, which is between EUR 150 and EUR 300 (around INR 13.7K to 27.5K).
 In private universities in Germany, the cost is higher.

 - Top Universities in Germany for Masters in Finance